wp-plugins/skedmaker-online-scheduling/readme.txt

 = How do I change the language? =
 Sorry, Skedmaker is currently only available in English.
 Future updates will support other languages.

+= Why am I getting a 404 error or "Page not found"? =
+1. If you are getting some sort of page not found errors, check your WordPress "Permalink Settings".
+2. In the Admin Dashboard Menu, click "Settings" then "Permalinks".
+3. Select the "Default" option or "Post Name" option.
+4. If you are still having issues, contact me and I will help you to get it to work.

 = How do I suggest a new feature to add to Skedmaker? = visit http://www.skedmaker.com and select "Contact" to send us your comments and suggestions.